Mrcel97/SistemesEncastatsUbics/ChibiOSLeds/Activity_3/README.md

 **CH_CFG_USE_SEMAPHORES_PRIORITY to TRUE**

+The one with with high priority always gets the cpu.
+Therefore, the other thread never executes.

 2. Return the CH_CFG_USE_SEMAPHORES_PRIORITY to FALSE and modify the previous code to use a counting one with counter value N=2, and having both threads NORMAL PRIORITY.
+Is the behavior different?

+The green LED is always on and the red LED blinks according to the counting code.
+This is because if we set the N = 2 means that 2 threads can enter in the critical zone, making the both LEDs active.

-Is the behavior different? , change the priority of one of the threads to HIGHPRIORIY and observe the differences.
+change the priority of one of the threads to HIGHPRIORIY and observe the differences.

+The behaviors does not change because we have set the CH_CFG_USE_SEMAPHORES_PRIORITY to FALSE.